astriaorg/astria/specs/sequencer-app.md

 * `BridgeLock`: transfers funds from a sequencer account to a bridge account.
 It is effectively similar to `Transfer`.
-Upon execution of a bridge lock action, a `Deposit` event will be event will be included in the block data for the rollup this bridge account is registered to, containing the information of the transfer.
+Upon execution of a bridge lock action, a `Deposit` event will be included in the block data for the rollup this bridge account is registered to, containing the information of the transfer.

   | **Field** | **Type** | **Description** |
   | --------- | -------- | ----------- |